White House bans network pool reporter from Rose Garden event

 The White House took retaliatory action against Kaitlan Collins, a White House reporter for CNN, after Collins asked President Trump questions at an Oval Office photo op on Wednesday.

-Collins was representing all the television networks as the "pool reporter" in the room during the early afternoon meeting between Trump and Jean-Claude Juncker, the president of the European Commission.
+CNN, rival networks, and the White House Correspondents Association all spoke out against the administration's action.

-It is customary for the press pool to lob a few questions at the president.
-Sometimes Trump responds; other times he does not.
+On Wednesday afternoon Collins was representing all the television networks as the "pool reporter" in the room during a meeting between Trump and Jean-Claude Juncker, the president of the European Commission.

-On Wednesday, Trump did not answer Collins' questions about Vladimir Putin and Michael Cohen.
+As is customary, Collins lobbed a few questions at the president.
+She asked about Vladimir Putin and Michael Cohen.
+Trump did not answer the questions.

 Later in the afternoon, the White House surprised the press corps by announcing a press availability with Trump and Juncker in the Rose Garden.
 It was said to be open to all press, not just the small pool.